De Funes Dance

 He trained in gymnastics from the age of four.
 As a teenager, he studied at the prestigious School of American Ballet, prior to dancing with Cincinnati Ballet, The New York City Opera, The Metropolitan Opera, Teatro dell’Opera di Roma and Baletto del Sud.
 He went on tour throughout Europe, later returning to the United States to break into musical theatre.
 His musical credits as a dancer include Cats, Hello, Dolly!, Riverdance, Anything Goes, A Chorus Line and The Radio City Music Hall Christmas Spectacular.
 He also danced in numerous videos for MTV and with headlining music artists such as Liza Minnelli, Whitney Houston and Will Smith.

-He most recently provided movement staging for actor and musician Hershey Felder’s A Paris Love Story, currently touring the United States.
+He most recently provided movement staging for actor and musician Hershey Felder’s US tour of A Paris Love Story.
 He has choreographed acclaimed productions of Beauty and the Beast, Hello, Dolly!, And the World Goes Round, Zorba!, Leader of the Pack, the first New York revival of Subways Are for Sleeping, and shows for Tokyo Disney.

-Diego lives in New York City, where he is the founder and artistic director of De Funes Dance, and the Youth Ensemble Director at Peridance Capezio Center.
+Diego lives in New York City, where he is the founder and artistic director of de funes dance, and the Youth Ensemble Director at Peridance Center.

 Image by Mike Esperanza